 Each liposuction is different.
 The length of time involved depends on how much fat you have removed.
 Following liposuction, the affected areas may be wrapped in bandages or compression garments.
 Sometimes, doctors use drains in some of the incisions to remove extra blood and fluids.
 Your doctor discusses how you must care for yourself once you’re home, medications you should take, and when to arrange a follow up appointment.

-Expect to remain at Kessler Plastic Surgery for a few hours while the medical professionals monitor your recovery.
+Expect to stay in the doctor’s facility for a few hours while the medical professionals monitor your recovery.
 Once you go home, you will be told to rest for a few days.
 You can walk around, but make sure you walk slowly and don’t overexert.
 Swelling and bruising are normal.
 Swelling usually subsides after a couple days, and bruises disappear within 7 to 10 days.
 You’ll return to have stitches and any drains removed within a week.

 After your stitches are removed, you can usually get back to your usual routine.
 It’s important to maintain a healthy weight through diet and exercise following liposuction to maintain your new contour.